Bylaws exist to support and enhance the functioning of the congregation. Good bylaws provide good process.

 The minimum requirements for congregational membership should be included in the bylaws.
 Specific details about these requirements can be articulated in policies and updated as needed.

-Categories of Members in Bylaws
+Categories of Membership in Bylaws

-Some congregations want more flexibility in howthey approach membership.
-For the purpose of the bylaws, it's important to clarify who has voting rights.
+Some congregations want more flexibility in how they approach membership.
+For the purpose of the bylaws, it’s important to clarify who has voting rights.

 Removal from Membership in Bylaws